renpy/renpy-build/README.rst

 use ``exit`` to get back to the non-root user.
 Note that this will allow anyone who can log in as rb to become the superuser of this system.

+There's also now a build system for building from FreeBSD 14.0.
+Consider this very experimental.
+It hasn't been fully tested with building for the other platforms but at least Linux should build fine without too many issues.
+Steam is not natively supported on that platform, so Steamworks support probably will not work at this time.

 Preparing
 ---------